Ora Cheney Conservation Area

 To follow the trail, go through the meadow and follow signs up a small hill.
 From there the trail is quite level and easy to follow.
 The trail ends at the second bench, so return the way you came in.

-Off the trail, you may find artifacts of a bygone era, when each New England farm had its own “landfill”.
+In other areas off the trail, you may find artifacts of a bygone era, when each New England farm had its own “landfill”.
 If you find any exposed broken glass, metal objects, or other debris, you can do a good service by picking it up.
 If you see a large object you cannot remove, let HALT know and we’ll get rid of it.

 Size: 8.4 acres